This article was written by Holly Sennett.

 Princess Helena of Waldeck and Pyrmont was born on 17 February 1861 as the daughter of George Victor, Prince of Waldeck and Pyrmont and Princess Helena of Nassau.
 Both of Helena’s parents could trace their descent back to the eldest daughter of King George II – Anne, Princess Royal.

 Helena spent much of her youth at Arolsen Castle, which still serves as a residence for Wittekind, Prince of Waldeck and Pyrmont.
 Helena was considered highly intelligent, dutybound and charitable, something which would later impress her future mother-in-law, Queen Victoria.
 The good reputation of Princess Helena’s family led to a visit from Prince Leopold, youngest son of Queen Victoria in 1881, after many failed attempts at finding a suitable bride for her son the Queen hoped that the twenty-year-old Princess Helena might prove a successful match.

-The couple married on the 27th of April 1882 at St. George’s Chapel, Windsor Castle.
+The couple married on 27 April 1882 at St. George’s Chapel, Windsor Castle.
 Upon her marriage, Helena became The Duchess of Albany and the couple set up residence at Claremont House in Surrey.
 The marriage between Helena and Leopold was a genuinely happy one which produced two children; Princess Alice of Albany, later Countess of Athlone and Prince Charles Edward, born four months after his father’s death.
 Helena’s son Charles would go on to hold numerous positions within the German Army and later the Nazi Party.